 - Clear braces

 A crown is a restoration used when a filling will not work because there is not enough tooth structure left, or you have a cracked tooth.
 The crown will cover the entire chewing surface and sides of the tooth.
 It is performed in two dental appointments.
 The first consists of preparing the tooth for the crown and taking an impression.
 You will leave the office with a temporary crown in place.
 There are several types of materials that can be used for the crown.
 We use all-porcelain(ceramic) or gold alloy.
 The second appointment is for the cementation of the crown.

 Implants are a popular and effective way to replace missing teeth.
 There are three general phases of implant treatment:

-1. Placement of the implant, done by an Oral Surgeon.
+- Placement of the implant, done by Dr. Matt in our office.